Characters: Game Of Thrones Independent Characters

 - Foil: To Joffrey, in pretty much everything, including paternity, morality, upbringing, amount of badass, how he treats Stark girls, and even clothing.
 They're both bastards connected to House Baratheon, but apart from that they're polar opposites.

 - Generation Xerox: Tall, strong, and handsome like his father, and his best friend is—just like his father's was—a Stark.
+Ned even realizes that he's Robert's bastard for certain when he stubbornly insists that his bull helmet's not for sale, even though slighting the Hand of the King could get his tongue ripped out.

 - Groin Attack: Melisandre places several leeches on Gendry, including his penis, to draw his powerful blood.